Infernet

 To test the Web3 workflow of the Infernet Node, we will need to scaffold some additional components.
 Below, we:

-1. Deploy an Anvil (opens in a new tab) local testnet node with the Infernet SDK contracts already setup (via our anvil-node (opens in a new tab) image).
+1. Deploy an Anvil (opens in a new tab) local testnet node with the Infernet SDK contracts already setup (via our infernet-anvil (opens in a new tab) image).

 2. Deploy an simple Infernet Consumer contract for our Web3 demo application.